 Ramadan season in Dubai and the UAE is approaching.
 This is the month-long celebration where our Muslim brothers and sisters practice fasting.
 They abstain from eating during certain times of the day.
 This is also a time when working hours are reduced.

 So when does Ramadan start?
 The Ramadan schedule this year is not yet final as it depends on the sighting of the moon.
-But experts believe it will begin around May 27 to June 24, 2016.
+But experts believe it will begin from May 17 to June 15, 2018.

 We will update you with more information once we get the final verdict from the UAE Government on when the schedule of Ramadan is.